Should you commit to marketing your business on Google+?

 marketing business on Google+

-Wired says Google+ is "growing at Facebook speed".
+Wired says (link is external) Google+ is "growing at Facebook speed".
 It's a great headline, but what does it mean for businesses?

 Should you market your business on Google+?

 Or more precisely, can you afford to keep ignoring Google+?
-Should you stop pouring all that energy into Facebook Pages that Facebook won't let most of your fans see, even with the new Page-based News Feed?
+Should you stop pouring all that energy into Facebook Pages that Facebook won't (link is external) let (link is external) most of your fans see, even with (link is external) the new Page-based News Feed?

-Is the Google+ approach to advertising, using surfacing social proof in search, more enterprise-friendly?
+Is the Google+ approach (link is external) to advertising, using surfacing social proof in search (link is external), more enterprise-friendly?

 Horowitz, who helped lead the creation of the Google+ social network, is spending today talking up Google+ to potential advertisers.
 In the interview, he repeatedly cited Google+’s approach to business users and advertising as more elegant and effective for advertisers, less intrusive for users, and less awkward and even less condescending than Facebook’s approach.

 As far as Facebook goes, the jury is still out.
-Facebook's "Like-gate" may be just the beginning of Facebook's real business model, as this article explains.
+Facebook's "Like-gate" may be just the beginning of Facebook's real business model, as this article (link is external) explains.

 Facebook is showing us how they will cross the chasm from low-CTR low-CPM ad-units into what investors have been waiting for since the beginning: a Facebook analogue to Google Adwords.